Namor: World War II

 In 1939, Namor became friends with New York City policewoman Betty Dean, who pleaded with him to help the Allies' effort against the Axis powers during World War II.
 Despite originally denying her pleas, and attacking New York on multiple occasions due to their provocations, Namor decided to join the Allies' cause against the Nazis in September 1940.
 After the attack on Pearl Harbor and the US officially joining the war in 1941, Namor formed superhero team the Invaders, alongside Captain America, Bucky, the original Human Torch, and Toro.
 In 1944, Namor and the Invaders would go to Wakanda, where they encountered T'Chaka, the king and Black Panther of the nation.
 Namor would later find both contention and companionship in youthful monarch T'Challa.
 The pair of kings would briefly work together to track down traitors and enemies along with missing subjects of their respective kingdoms for a time.
 Succeeding in their mission, Namor and T'Challa would part on friendly terms afterwards, the former being dismayed after hearing of his land-born counterpart's opening suzerainties to the rest of the world later on.

-The Sub-Mariner befriended the family of fellow World War II veteran Randall Peterson some time after the war, yet long before losing his memories during the fight with Destine.
-While living among them, after losing and regaining himself once more in their company, Namor would soon be approached by Professor Charles Xavier and later joined him in search of fellow mutants for a time.
-His travels with Xavier revealed Namor's emotional imbalance, due to wartime PTSD.
-In an attempt to heal Namor's mental trauma, Xavier instead worsened it, causing the manifestation of a delusion—modeled after Thomas Machan, another war buddy Namor had lost to the Nazi Party many decades prior—to short out his memories again.
-The Sub-Mariner subsequently flew off in a rage that solidified the bipolar disorder he would suffer from throughout his life to date.
+While investigating an assault on Atlantis, Namor fell under the control of Paul Destine, bearer of the Serpent Crown, who bade him to fly to New York and wander without his memories until he was summoned.
+In his amnesiac state, he met the daughter of friend and fellow World War II veteran Randall Peterson, Nay Peterson, who recognized him and took him back to her family home.
+Namor spent years living with the Petersons, slowly recovering his memories, until he was approached by Professor Charles Xavier and joined him in search of fellow mutants.
+His travels with Xavier revealed Namor's emotional imbalance due to wartime PTSD.
+In an attempt to heal Namor's mental trauma, Xavier created a persona based on his memories of Thomas Machan, another war buddy Namor had failed to save, hoping that Machan could act as therapist for him.
+When confronted with the presence of his dead friend, Namor instead suffered a mental break and fled, succumbing to Destine's command once more.
+Xavier's intervention would solidify the bipolar disorder he would suffer from for decades to come.